 3. Amy Gorin, MS, RDN, “Eat Prunes Every Day”

 Amy Gorin, MS, RDN, is the owner of Amy Gorin Nutrition and is a healthy, plant-based recipe developer.
 She may have some of the most direct and simple advice available, eat prunes every day.
-Gorin explains that “a third of women and 20 percent of men over age 50 will break a bone due to osteoporosis,” but prunes can actually help avoid this issue!
+Gorin explains that “a third of women and 20 percent of men over age 50 will break a bone due to osteoporosis,” but prunes can help avoid this issue!
 Gorin consumes around “five to six prunes most days” based on “research in Osteoporosis International [that] shows … having a daily prune habit may help prevent bone loss.”
 She recommends adding them to salads or simply snacking on a few!

 Get your daily prune intake with a few of these delightful vegan-friendly prune recipes: Prune Marzipan Tart, Almond and Prune Finger Cake, or this Baked Tofu with Ginger Miso California Prune Sauce.